livekit/client-sdk-js/.changeset/loud-buses-swim.md

 'livekit-client': patch
 ---

-publish new codec when subscriber need
+Start publishing backwards-compatible codec only when subscribers need it